 I recommend purchasing from Amazon vs. directly from Cupshe.
-I ordered bathing suites from Cupshe directly and the shipping took forever.
+I ordered bathing suits from Cupshe directly, and the shipping took forever.
 Amazon, of course, is typically two days.

 You will be living in your swimsuit during your vacation at Sandals.
 One of the guidelines at Sandals Resorts is you must have on a shirt, beach cover-up, and shoes when dining and in some of the other public areas.

 This cover-up by Cupshe is adorable and available on Amazon for under $30.
 I have it and love it.

 A cover-up can be slipped on over a swimsuit easily.
 You can also throw on a pair of shorts and a t-shirt.
 As for men, a t-shirt or polo shirt with their swim trunks is all that is needed.

 I just mentioned you will most likely be living in your swimsuit.
 So, you probably already know your Sandals Resorts packing list will be filled with cover-ups, shorts, and t-shirts for daytime use.

 As for shoes, anything goes.
 Although, sandals are usually the preferred option for all those sandy experiences you will be having.

 At night, attire goes from resort casual to a little dressier.
 Men should wear pants, whether dress pants or jeans.
 Dress shirts, either short or long sleeved, as well as polo shirts are fine on top.
 Closed-toe shoes are best for evening wear.